 I realized it was time for a new startup heuristic: the amount of customer discovery and product-market fit you need to find is inversely proportional to the amount and availability of risk capital.

-Steve Blank went further in affirming:
+Steve Blank went further:

 Rather than the“first mover advantage”of the last bubble, today’s theory is that “massive capital infusion owns the entire market.”